Understanding and Conducting Business in China

 Partner with LIA to implement our framework at your company

-This program is also delivered in-person for organisations across the UK, Europe, and the Middle East.
+This programme is also delivered in-person for organisations across the UK, Europe, and the Middle East.

 Bring This Training to Your Organisation